--HEART SUTRA--

 [The Eighteen Elements]

-no form, no feeling, perception, mental volition, or consciousness;
+No form, no feeling, perception, mental volition, or consciousness;

-no eye, ear, nose, tongue, body, or mind;
+No eye, ear, nose, tongue, body, or mind;

-no form, sound, smell, taste, touch, or mind object;
+No form, sound, smell, taste, touch, or mind object;

-no eye sense-sphere, until we come to no consciousness sense-sphere,
+No eye sense-sphere, until we come to no consciousness sense-sphere,

-He then goes on to dispute the existence of The Eighteen Elements.
 In order for us to interact with the world around us, we need three things: an external object, a sense organ to interact with that object, and a consciousness to internalize that interaction.
 The Eighteen Elements, therefore, are a listing of the six sense objects, the six organs we have at our disposal, and the six consciousnesses we use.
 These are:

-| Object | Organ | Consciousness |
+Object | Organ | Consciousness |

-| Form | Eye | Eye Consciousness |
+Form | Eye | Eye Consciousness |

-| Sound | Ear | Ear Consciousness |
+Sound | Ear | Ear Consciousness |

-| Smell | Nose | Nose Consciousness |
+Smell | Nose | Nose Consciousness |

-| Taste | Tongue | Tongue Consciousness |
+Taste | Tongue | Tongue Consciousness |

-| Touch | Body | Body Consciousness |
+Touch | Body | Body Consciousness |

-| Mind Object (Thoughts) | Mind | Mind Consciousness |
+Mind Object (Thoughts) | Mind | Mind Consciousness |

 It seems obvious to us that external objects exist.
 It seems obvious that we have eyes, ears, noses, tongues, bodies, and minds that we use to interact with those objects.
 It seems obvious to us that, if not six separate consciousnesses, we have at least one that interprets everything we take in about those external objects.
 Well, what appears as obvious isn't so obvious, according to the Buddhists.
-From the view of ultimate reality all of this is empty as well — empty of any inherent self existence — and thus we can say there is no eye, no ear, ... no smell, no taste, ... no eye consciousness, no body consciousness, etc. Just as we said back at the beginning that there is no table, just some temporary accumulation of subparts that, when assembled in a certain way acceptable to all, we give the name of table, each of the eighteen elements don't exist as independent 'things' until we apply a label and give them their existence..
+From the view of ultimate reality all of this is empty as well — empty of any inherent self existence — and thus we can say there is no eye, no ear, ... no smell, no taste, ... no eye consciousness, no mind consciousness, etc. Just as we said back at the beginning that there is no table, just some temporary accumulation of subparts that, when assembled in a certain way acceptable to all, we give the name of table, each of the eighteen elements don't exist as independent 'things' until we apply a label and give them their existence.

 [Chain of Dependent Origination]